5.3.3.6. Composing multiple nodes in a single process¶

 In the second shell load both the talker and listener as we have before:

-Use the unique ID to unload the node from the component container.
+Use the unique ID to unload the component from the component container.

 Unloaded component 1 from '/ComponentManager' container